Lise Anne Couture

-Lise Anne Couture (born 1959 in Montreal, Canada) is an architect and educator.
+Lise Anne Couture (born 1959 in Montreal, Canada) is a Canadian architect and educator.
 She is the co-founder of Asymptote Architecture, in partnership with Hani Rashid.
 She is based in Brooklyn, New York.

 Early life and education

 Lise Anne Couture was born in 1959 in Montreal, Canada.
 Couture attended Carleton University and received a bachelor's degree in architecture in 1983.
 It was at Carleton University she met her future husband and business partner, Hani Rashid.
 She received a Master's of Architecture degree in 1986 from Yale University.

 Architectural work

 She is co-founder of the New York-based architecture firm Asymptote Architecture, in partnership with Hani Rashid.
 The architecture firm was founded in 1989.

 Couture's work as a principal of Asymptote includes: